GDPR and security in day-to-day work — onboarding for clinic staff

 Service users in addiction treatment and social psychiatry have given you access to some of the most sensitive information that exists about them.
 That isn't a formality.
 A leaked record can cost a service user their job, a relationship, or worse.

-The password
+Your password

 The most important security action you take every day is choosing a good password and keeping it to yourself.